migueelzz/migueelzz/README.md

 ### Hi, I'm Miguel! 👋

-- 🇧🇷 I'm a Software Engineer & UI/UX from Brazil
+- 🇧🇷 I'm a Software Engineer Brazil
 - 💛 I love JavaScript and its ecosystem
 - 🎯 Focused on developing interfaces that help and improve the user experience